nostrenz/hatate-iqdb-tagger/README.md

 2. Click the "Start" button
 3. Leave it open until all the images were searched

-Found images will by colored in green in the list or in red otherwise.
+Found images will be colored in green in the list or in red otherwise.

 When an image is selected in the list the found tags will appear on the right.

 When you want to write the tags for the found images, select all the green rows then right click and choose "Write tags".
-Files will be moved in the "imgs/tagged/" folder from the app directory.
+When tags are written for an image the file is moved to the "imgs/tagged/" folder inside the program's directory alongside a text file with the same name as the image.

 ## Options